Request A Quote and We Speak To Your Dedicated Account Manager

 Personalized Challenge Coins

 Traditionally, challenge coins have been used by the armed forces and now used by fire and police departments.
 Armed Forces have a tradition of awarding coins for things that were worthy of special recognition.
 Companies use them as morale boosters as well to commemorate special events.
 Traditional circular shapes and rectangular shapes have evolved with many companies into creating shapes that are unusual including bottle openers shaped designs.
 Bottle openers are especially helpful in the field when you need to open a soda or a beer.
-We also make custom dog tag coins that can include your logo.
+We also make dog tag coins that can include your logo.

 Our process makes it easy for our customers to order